House Moth Identification

 As you may be able to guess, a Pantry Moth is found in the pantry!
 They thrive anywhere where unprotected grains are found, including rice, cereal, dry pet food, crackers, and similar goods.
 They may even target nuts, dried fruit, spices, and chocolate.

-Generally, Pantry Moth larvae leave behind silken webbing and excrement, and will be seen squirming around inside bags of flour or containers.
+Generally, Pantry Moth Larvae leave behind silken webbing and excrement, and will be seen squirming around inside bags of flour or containers.
 There are four common types of pantry moths to keep an eye out for:

 Mediterranean Pantry Moth